LiYangWang95/liyangwang95.github.io/projects.md

       <th
         class = "imageColumn">
         <img
-            src = "/images/onera/oneraCover.png"
+            src = "/images/onera/Onera_Health_logo.png"
             class = "projectImg">
       </th>
       <th
         class = "textColumn">
-            “Cloud Native Sleep Data Visualization Tool” is a tool aimed to visualize sleep data and provide a user-friendly interface for data manipulation.
+            “Sleep Data Visualization Tool” is a tool aimed to visualize sleep data and provide a user-friendly interface for data manipulation.
 The tool can be further used in the field of diagnosing diseases that caused sleeping disorders, and assisting medical professions to solve the patients' symptoms.
       </th>
     </tr>
   </table>